tldr-pages/tldr/pages/common/ffuf.md

 > The “FUZZ” keyword is used as a placeholder.
 Ffuf will try to hit the URL by replacing the word “FUZZ” with every word in the wordlist.
 > More information: <https://github.com/ffuf/ffuf>.

-- Enumerate directories using [c]olored output and a [w]ordlist.
+- Enumerate directories using [c]olored output and a [w]ordlist:

 `ffuf -c -w {{path/to/wordlist.txt}} -u {{http://target/FUZZ}}`

-- Enumerate subdomains by changing the position of the keyword.
+- Enumerate subdomains by changing the position of the keyword:

 `ffuf -w {{path/to/subdomains.txt}} -u {{http://FUZZ.target.com}}`

 - Fuzz with specified [t]hreads (default: 40) and pro[x]ying the traffic.
-Also save [o]utput to a file.
+Also save [o]utput to a file:

 `ffuf -o -w {{path/to/wordlist.txt}} -u {{http://target/FUZZ}} -t {{500}} -x {{http://127.0.0.1:8080}}`

-- Fuzz specific Header ("Name: Value") and match HTTP responses.
+- Fuzz specific Header ("Name: Value") and match HTTP responses:

 `ffuf -w {{path/to/wordlist.txt}} -u {{http://target.com}} -H "{{Host: FUZZ}}" -mc {{200}}`

-- Fuzz with specified HTTP method and payloa[d], while filtering out comma seperated status codes.
+- Fuzz with specified HTTP method and payloa[d], while filtering out comma seperated status codes:

 `ffuf -w {{path/to/postdata.txt}} -X {{POST}} -d "{{username=admin\&password=FUZZ}}" -u {{http://target/login.php}} -fc {{401,403}}`